Most Common Myths Regarding Support, Parenting Time, Custody and the Friend of the Court

-Fact: If a payer of support quits a job, the Court may view the act as an unexercised ability to earn income and refuse to modify the support amount.
+Fact: No. If a payer of support quits a job, the Court may view the act as an unexercised ability to earn income and a support order may not be modified.

 Myth: My children are with me during the school break, therefore I do not have to pay child support during this time.

 Fact: No. The number of overnights that a child is which each parent is already taken into account in the child support calculation.